aaronjewell/php-workbench/README.md

 # PHP Workbench

 A dedicated workspace for PHP development and experimentation.
-Test PHP code snippets instantly - no temporary files or terminal switching required.
+Test PHP code snippets instantly with full access to your project's Composer dependencies, custom classes, and framework components - no temporary files or terminal switching required.

-Perfect for experimenting with APIs or testing functions, without disrupting your workflow.
+Modern PHP development relies heavily on Composer packages.
+PHP Workbench automatically detects and includes your project's `vendor/autoload.php`, giving you instant access to test package integrations, debug business logic, and experiment with your actual project dependencies without disrupting your workflow.

 ## Features